bucs445fall2025/project-team-7/sprints/ch6_sprint/sprint_notes.md

 ## Sprint Planning

 ## Requirements Flex
-For this sprint, the scope focuses on implementing the main page mapping integration and UI layout foundation.
+- For this sprint, we focused on implementing the main page mapping integration and UI layout foundation.
 Some secondary features such as chat functionality and request handling UI will be initiated but not fully completed.
 Backend integration will focus on API endpoints required for the mapping feature.